kellyjadams/analytics-engineering-resources/README.md

 ## ✏️ Best Practices

-⚠️This section is still a work in progress, please feel free to add more ⚠️
+⚠️This section is still a work in progress, feel free to add more ⚠️

+### Data Modeling

+- Use a Star Schema – Organize data into fact and dimension tables to improve query performance.
+- Partition & Cluster Large Tables – Partition by date and cluster by frequently filtered columns to speed up queries.
+- Documentation – Document the data models to keep schema and relationships clear.

+---

+This keeps it **simple, actionable, and easy to follow** while still being useful for analytics engineering. 🚀

 ## 📚 Learning Resources
 - Specific Courses